Arancha-Shamar/ServerApi/README.md

 /products <--> Here you can get all the products or post new products.
 /products/search <--> Here you will get all the products containing the letters KW.
 It's not case sensetive /products/:id <--> replace the ID with the ID of the product you'd like to get.
 You can also put, post, delete and patch.
+/ <--> Shows some HTML inputs on the localhost site.

 Make sure to also use the Schema as this is all required fields.